 ref: a globally unique identifier, often represented as a pointer to the place (page, position) in your space where the object is defined.
 For instance, a page object will use the page name as its ref attribute, and a task will use page@pos (where pos is the location the task appears in page).

-tag: the main type, or “tag” of the page, usually a built-in type of the object (see below).
+tag: the main type, or “tag” of the object, usually a built-in type (see below for a list).

 In addition, many objects will also contain: